If you have had any exposure to the knife community or have shopped for knives, you have more than likely heard the word micarta used extensively.

 The MKM Terzuola Clap

-Micarta handles have become popular in higher end knives because of the virtual limitless number of colors micarta can come in.
+Micarta handles have become popular in higher end knives because of the virtually limitless number of colors micarta can come in.

 Micarta has been used as the entire handle scale, part of a handle scale or as an inlay for other materials in a variety of high-end production and custom knives.